Humanized mouse: Hu-SRC-scid model

 The humanized severe combined immunodeficiency (SCID) mouse model, also known as the hu-SRC-scid model, has been extensively utilized in various research areas, including immunology, infectious diseases, cancer, and drug development.
 This model has been instrumental in studying the human immune response to xenogeneic and allogeneic decellularized biomaterials, providing valuable insights into the biocompatibility and gene expression regulation of these materials.
 Hu-SRC-scid mice are developed by engrafting CD34+ human hematopoietic stem cells into immunodeficient mice.
 The cells are obtained from human fetal liver, bone marrow or from blood derived from the umbilical cord, and engrafted via intravenous injection.
 The advantages of this model are that it offers multilineage development of hematopoietic cells, generation of a naïve immune system, and if engraftment is carried out by intrahepatic injection of newborn mice within 72 hours of birth, it can lead to enhanced human cell reconstitution.
 Nevertheless, limitations associated with the model are that it takes a minimum of 10 weeks for cell differentiation to occur, it harbors low levels of human RBCs, polymorphonuclear leukocytes, and megakaryocytes.

 BLT (bone marrow/liver/thymus) model

 The BLT model is constituted with human HSCs, bone marrow, liver, and thymus.
 The engraftment is carried out by implantation of liver and thymus under the kidney capsule and by transplantation of HSCs obtained from fetal liver.
 The BLT model has a complete and totally functional human immune system with HLA-restricted T lymphocytes.
 The model also comprises a mucosal system that is similar to that of humans.
 Moreover, among all models the BLT model has the highest level of human cell reconstitution.

 However, since it requires surgical implantation, this model is the most difficult and time-consuming to develop.
 Other drawbacks associated with the model are that it portrays weak immune responses to xenobiotics, sub-optimal class switching and may develop GvHD.

+Schematic representation of engraftment methods (HuPBL, HuSRC, and BLT) used to generate humanized mice.